Snehil208001/INVYU-CAB_PROJECT-/README.md

 Calculating ride prices (getPricing)

-Without access to this backend, the authentication and ride-pricing features will not function.
+Without access to this backend or replacing it with your own, the authentication and ride-pricing features will not function.

 5. Build & Run
 Open the INVYUCAB_PROJECT directory in Android Studio.